wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 - Direct sequencing involves directly measuring the order of nucleotides in a strand of DNA, which has only recently become feasible and is thus far only implemented in [Oxford Nanopore sequencing](Week5_nanopore).

+Different technologies vary wildly in the length of DNA sequences they produce (the read length) and their throughput, which together determine the
+coverage: the (average) number of times each base in the genome is represented in a read.
-Different technologies vary wildly in the length of DNA sequences they produce (the read length) and their throughput.
-Some sequencing devices and their capabilities in terms of read length and yield per run are shown in {numref}`sequencing_technology`.
+For some purposes, such as genome assembly, it is essential that the coverage is sufficiently high - depending on read length, between 50x to 100x.
+A number of sequencing devices and their capabilities in terms of read length and yield per run are shown in {numref}`sequencing_technology`.